Thermodynamically consistent machine learning model for excess Gibbs energy: Methods

-\paragraph{Data splitting and scaling.} Following a cross-validation approach, we randomly split the data sets for binary mixtures system-wise into ten folds, each representing a mutually exclusive test set of $10\,\%$ of the binary systems.
-A stratified split strategy was employed, such that the ratio of VLE and ACI to LLE data is roughly equal for all folds.
-The remaining data ($90\,\%$ of the systems) of each fold were again split system-wise into a training set ($90\,\%$) and a validation set ($10\,\%$).
-In the data splits, all types of data, i.e., VLE, ACI, and LLE data, for a particular system were put exclusively within a single set; for instance, if LLE data for a particular system were in the test set, all VLE and ACI data for this system were also in the test set.
-This strategy enabled the use of all available data as unseen test data for the evaluation of HANNA.
+Following a cross-validation approach, we randomly split the data sets for binary mixtures system-wise into ten folds, each representing a mutually exclusive test set of $10\,\%$ of the binary systems. \RB{A stratified split strategy was employed, such that the share of each data type is roughly equal for all folds.} The remaining data ($90\,\%$ of the systems) of each fold were again split system-wise into a training set ($90\,\%$) and a validation set ($10\,\%$). \RB{In the data splits, all types of data for a particular system were put exclusively within a single set; for instance, if LLE data for a particular system were in the test set, all TPXY, TPX, ACI, and HE data for this system were also in the test set.} This strategy enabled the use of all available data as unseen test data for the evaluation of HANNA.

 Furthermore, an additional data split was carried out, where $95\,\%$ of the binary systems were used in the training set and $5\,\%$ in the validation set (i.e., no test set was withheld).
-This split, denoted as 'full data split' in the following, was used to train the model that was subsequently evaluated on the data for ternary and quaternary mixtures and is also deployed as the 'final model' with this work.
+This split, denoted as 'full data split' in the following, was used to train the model that was subsequently evaluated on the data for ternary and quaternary systems and is also deployed as the 'final model' with this work.

 The molecular embeddings from ChemBERTa-2, as well as the temperature, were scaled using the \textit{scikit-learn}~\cite{scikit-learn} \texttt{StandardScaler()}.
 Individual scalers were fitted to each training data set to prevent any information leakage.